NoaHimesaka1873/blend-docs/guides/2023-05-03-installation-guide/index.md

 ## Appendices

 <details>
-<summary>Appendix A: Manual Partitioning</summary>
+<summary>Appendix A: Manual Partitioning (UEFI)</summary>

 <!-- No headers in dropdowns -->
-**How to manually partition ona UEFI system:**
+**How to manually partition on a UEFI system:**

 :::danger

-If you are using VirtualBox or VMWare (or any BIOS system/hypervisor) this guide is not for you.
+If you are using VirtualBox or VMWare (or any legacy BIOS system/hypervisor) this guide is not for you, you're on your own.

 :::